 Different variations of the Maltese flag appear throughout the island.
 Find your favorite and take a picture with it!

-36. Visit the Beautiful Parish Church in Mgarr
+36. Visit the Beautiful Parish Church of the Assumption in Mgarr

-Completed in 1946, this impressive church in Mgarr is worth a stop.
+Completed in 1946, this impressive Parish Church of the Assumption in Mgarr is worth a stop.
 Head inside to see the massive oval dome, one of the largest in the world!

 37. Stand on the Ancient Mgarr Cart Ruts